Kitchen faucets have evolved. Here, you will learn how what used to be simple fixtures are now modernized and available in different styles.

-With the one-handle faucet, one could control the temperature of the water coming out of the faucet.
+With the single-handle kitchen faucet, one could control the temperature of the water coming out of the faucet.
 From 1940 to 1945, Al Moen worked on the design of the one-handle faucet and sold the first one in 1947.

 Ball Valve Design